The solvability of consensus in iterated models extended with safe-consensus: Iterated models extended with safe-consensus and results

-Intuitively, a model of distributed computing describes a set of protocols that share some common properties and/or restrictions in the way the processes can access the shared objects and these restrictions affect the way in which the protocols can be specified.
-In this paper, we are interested in protocols which can be written in a simple and structured way, such that the behavior of the system in the $i$th-iteration, can be described by using the behavior of the $(i - 1)$th-iteration, in an inductive way.
+Intuitively, a model of distributed computing describes a set of protocols that share some common properties and restrictions in the way the processes can access the shared objects and these conditions affect the way in which the protocols can be specified.
+In this paper, we are interested in protocols which can be written in a simple and structured way, such that the behaviour of the system in the $i$th-iteration, can be described by using the behaviour of the $(i - 1)$th-iteration, in an inductive way.

 In this section, we introduce an extension of the basic iterated model of \cite{borowsky}, adding the power of safe-consensus shared objects.
 We also present all the results of this paper.